-14.3.4.
+14.4.4.
 Running the mass indexer asynchronously

-It is possible to run the mass indexer asynchronously, because, the mass indexer does not rely on the original Hibernate ORM session.
+It is possible to run the mass indexer asynchronously, because it does not rely on the original Hibernate ORM session.
 When used asynchronously, the mass indexer will return a completion stage to track the completion of mass indexing:

-Example 147.
+Example 150.
 Reindexing asynchronously using a MassIndexer